oracle/tribuo/docs/Architecture.md

 `Configurable` interface.
-This is provided by [OLCUT](https://github.com/oracle/olcut), and allows for runtime configuration of classes based on configuration files written in a variety of formats (the default format is xml, and json & edn are available).
+This is provided by [OLCUT](https://github.com/oracle/olcut), and allows for runtime configuration of classes based on configuration files written in a variety of formats (the default format is xml, and json & edn are also available).

 The configuration system is integrated into the command line arguments `Options` system build into OLCUT's `ConfigurationManager`.
 Values in